Pharma Finish Line: FDA Approval

 Phase IV generally refers to post-market studies, which companies undertake after a drug is approved and at the pharmacy.
 Drugs that were approved using a surrogate endpoint are monitored to confirm clinical efficacy.
 For all drugs, safety is monitored and confirmed.
 Phase IV includes informal studies of doctor and patient reports, which sometimes reveal unanticipated side effects.
 Such “surprises” aren’t uncommon in brand new drugs, because so many more people take them once out on the market versus the small number of patients in clinical trials.

 Despite the low odds, innovative companies continue to bring new drugs to market every year.
-Stay with us as we continue following their stories in 2018.
+Stay with us as we continue following their stories.

 Emily Burke, PhD has worked in biopharma for 20 years, gaining science writing experience at The Scripps Research Institute and Ionis Pharmaceuticals.
 As a Ph.D. molecular biologist, she is passionate about advancing the public’s understanding of science.
 In addition to being a self-proclaimed “science geek,” she is regularly asked to speak at international scientific meetings.
 When not teaching and writing the WEEKLY for Biotech Primer, Dr. Burke swims with her swim club and performs regularly on the improv circuit in San Diego.